 Addiction Treatment Professionals Who Love Their Jobs Are Essential

 Being an addiction treatment professional is one of the most important jobs in the world.
 You get to see lives change before your eyes.
-Across the country thousands of men and women launch into the world of addiction therapy ready to make a difference.
+Across the country, thousands of men and women launch into the world of addiction therapy ready to make a difference.
 There are many pros and cons associated with the jobs of addiction treatment professionals.
 It is a humble and noble calling and one that takes a ton of hard work and determination.
-The job at many times is very difficult to leave at the office, requires long hours and many times the success stories are fewer than the tragedies.
+At many times, the job is very difficult to leave at the office, requires long hours and many times the success stories are fewer than the tragedies.
 It takes a strong person to work in the field of addiction, but it takes someone who truly loves their job as an addiction pro to make a drug rehab one of the best in the country.

 No one learns from a teacher who doesn’t love their job.
 You should be scared of a dentist who hates being a dentist and a pilot who doesn’t love to fly is a disaster waiting to happen.
 In a recent @Gallup Poll it was found that 61% of people who love their jobs would keep working if they won 10 million dollars in the lottery.
 Those are the people you want as substance abuse staff members.
 They are going to do a great job no matter what because they are not in it for the money they are in it for all the right reasons.
 When the staff of a drug rehab loves what they do they work harder and make a larger impact on the lives and recovery of the clients they serve.
 Making sure the staff of the rehab you or a loved on will attend is more important that you realize.
 In order to ensure that the therapist or tech at your treatment center loves their job and is in the best frame of mind to truly exact change, ask these 5 questions.